Food Safety and Labelling

-This new Health Canada – Retail Council of Canada Guidance document has been jointly developed by the Health Canada Bureau of Microbial Hazards and the Food Safety Committee of the Retail Council of Canada.
-The new document provides an overview of the priority food safety practices for pathogen control, including L. monocytogenes, in ready-to-eat refrigerated foods at retail.
+The Retail Guidance Document, Pathogen Control (including Listeria monocytogenes) in Ready-to-Eat (RTE) Refrigerated Foods, has been jointly developed by the Health Canada Bureau of Microbial Hazards and the Food Safety Committee of the Retail Council of Canada and provides an overview of the priority food safety practices for pathogen control at retail.

 In 2011 HC released its revised Policy on Listeria monocytogenes in Ready-to-Eat Foods.
 This new Guidance document is an additional tool in a full retail food safety resource package that includes a generic HACCP-based Retail Food Safety Program, a Distribution Centre/Warehouse Food Safety Program and FoodWise a retail food handler food safety certification program.